 Billy Caldwell Collection.

-This information was donated to this society by Peter T. Gayford in 2011.
+This information was donated to the society by Peter T. Gayford in 2011.

 3. Several community specific historical collections have been made at other organizations.